sebastiancarlos/beachpatrol/README.md

 However, the downloading functionality itself should work as expected: all downloaded files should correctly appear in to the expected folder with the originally suggested file name.

+The state-of-the-art stealth plugins are currently only available for Chromium.
+Firefox users might encounter some issues such as Cloudflare's false positives, and extra Google captchas.

 ## You might also like
 - [TabFS](https://github.com/osnr/TabFS)